Mock-AI-Interviewer/mock-ai-interviewer/README.md

 - This is to allow the frontend to be password protected

-- Also create a .env file in the backend repository root with the following content:
+- Also create a .env file in the `./backend` with the following content:

 ```env
 OPENAI_API_KEY="<FILL-ME-IN>"